verbb/formie/docs/guides/templating-theming/theme-config-for-a-design-system.md

-# Theme config for a design system
+# Theme Config for a Design System

 If your site uses a design system — Tailwind utilities, Bootstrap components, or shared BEM classes — theme config is usually the best way to align Formie forms with it.
 You define HTML tags and attributes once, then reuse that configuration across every form.